ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 or person (in the case of a GQ person or non-reference-person move), as described in the :ref:`perturbation section below <census_prl_perturbation>`.

-Added residential households are assigned a new household ID and a new address, as is done at population initialization.
+Added residential households are assigned a new household ID and new physical/mailing addresses, as is done at population initialization.
-Added GQ people (who all enter in "household" moves) should be assigned a household ID for a randomly-selected GQ type matching their institutional/non-institutional status, as well as the corresponding shared address, as is done at population initialization.
+Added GQ people (who all enter in "household" moves) should be assigned a household ID for a randomly-selected GQ type matching their institutional/non-institutional status, as well as the corresponding shared addresses, as is done at population initialization.

 Simulants added by a non-reference-person move join a randomly-selected existing non-GQ household matching their PUMA.
 If there is no such household in the simulation, their PUMA is perturbed using the PUMA replacement process described in the